xdevplatform/search-tweets-ruby/README.md

 ## Setting client options in YAML configuration file  <a id="config-file" class="tall">&nbsp;</a>

+This client works with both the 'recent' and 'all' search endpoints.
+As seen in the example `.config.yaml` file below, the endpoint you are working with is specified with the `endpoint` key.

 This version of search enables developers to fine-tune the details they want to include in the endpoint's responses, using [expansions](https://developer-staging.twitter.com/en/docs/twitter-api/expansions) and [fields](https://developer-staging.twitter.com/en/docs/twitter-api/fields).
 Since expansions and fields details can be very lengthy, these options are set in the YAML configuraion file.
 The example file below includes all the available options